 As the United States continues to grapple with unprecedented economic, health, and social justice crises that have had a devastating and disproportionate effect on the very communities that have long struggled most, the next administration must act quickly to ensure equitable recovery.
 Improving economic mobility and increasing equity in communities furthest from opportunity is more urgent than ever.

-The next administration should work with Congress to enact a new round of recovery or stimulus legislation.
+The next administration must work with Congress to quickly enact a new round of recovery or stimulus legislation.
 State and local governments, school systems, and small businesses continue to struggle to respond to COVID-19 and the economic and learning losses that have accompanied the resulting closures.
-But federal resources are not unlimited and there is little time to spare - communities need positive results quickly.
+But federal resources are not unlimited and there is little time to spare – communities need positive results quickly.
 It is imperative, furthermore that the administration ensures that the dollars it distributes are used effectively and equitably.
-The best way to do so is to use existing evidence and data -- about what works, for whom. and under what circumstances -- to drive recovery investments. .
+The best way to do so is to use existing evidence and data — about what works, for whom. and under what circumstances — to drive recovery investments.

 Specifically, OMB should issue guidance directing federal agencies to: 1) define and prioritize evidence of effectiveness in their grant programs to help identify what works, for whom, and under what circumstances to advance economic mobility post-COVID; 2) set aside 1% of discretionary funding for evidence building, including evaluations, technical assistance and capacity building; 3) support state and local governments in using recovery funding to build their own data, evidence-building and evaluation capacity to help their communities rebuild; and 4) require that findings from 2021 evidence-building activities be incorporated into strategic plans due in 2022.